 17. Puppy Pose

-This Puppy pose variation with blocks under elbows gives you a deeper stretch in chest and shoulders.
+This Puppy pose variation with blocks under hands or elbows gives you a deeper stretch in chest and shoulders.

 19. Supported Bridge Pose